Guatemalan Peace Process (1994–1996): Beginnings

-Peace Process Under Alvaro Arzú
+Peace process under Álvaro Arzú

-Later in 1995, democratic elections were held and the candidate of the National Advancement Party (PAN), Alvaro Arzú Yrigoyen, won the presidency to the populist runner-up Alfonso Portillo.
-When Ramiro de León Carpio completed Serrano Elías's term on January 14, 1996, Alvaro Arzú was sworn in as president.
+Later in 1995, democratic elections were held and the candidate of the National Advancement Party (PAN), Álvaro Arzú, won the presidency to the populist runner-up Alfonso Portillo.
+When Ramiro de León Carpio completed Serrano Elías's term on January 14, 1996, Álvaro Arzú was sworn in as president.

-Since Alvaro Arzú's presidency accelerated the peace process between the government of Guatemala and the URNG for several reasons.
+Since Álvaro Arzú's presidency accelerated the peace process between the government of Guatemala and the URNG for several reasons.
 Mainly, the absent ties between him and the military, and pressures from the international community and the business community in the country allowed for productive negotiations for peace.
 As part of the president's commitments towards peace, he appointed Gustavo Porras Castejón, a former leader of the Ejército Guerrillero de los Pobres (EGP), which was affiliated with the URNG, as the president of the country's Peace Commission (COPAZ).
 Under this organization, the URNG and the government continued constant peace talks and signed a series of agreements leading up to the final peace accord.

 In May, 1996, representatives of the two groups met in Mexico and signed the Agreement on Socio-Economic Aspects and the Agrarian Situation.
 This agreement concerned the economic model and structure of the country and targeted four areas: Democratisation and Participatory Development, Social Development, Agrarian Situation and Rural Development, and Modernization of Government Services and Fiscal Policy.

 Later that year, in September, they signed the Agreement on the Strengthening of Civil Power and the Function of the Army in a Democratic Society, which had the main goal of establishing a stable democracy and moving the country away from the previous prevalence of authoritarian military rule.
 In these efforts, it also created several primary organizations such as Guatemala's Civil National Police (PNC).

 These two agreements then led to the final agreements in the last month before the final peace accord.
 These included the Agreements on a Definitive Ceasefire, Constitutional Reforms and the Electoral Regime, the Basis for Legal integration of the URNG, the Law of National Reconciliation, and the Implementation, Compliance, and Verification Timetable for the Peace Agreements.

 This last one was signed in Guatemala City together with the Agreement for a Firm and Lasting Peace on December 29, 1996.
 This signaled the legal culmination of the Guatemalan internal armed conflict after thirty-six years.